 BLUE, PINK, GRAY, VIOLET & MORE

-- Show them the 3-4 colour chips that you’ve pre-approved and let them pick the one they want and really…let them pick it.
+- Show them the 3-4 color chips that you’ve pre-approved and let them pick the one they want and really…let them pick it.
 You may have a fave, but you’ve already narrowed it down to what you can live with so leave the rest up to them.

 3. Install a chair rail

-Choose a neutral/off white/gray for the top portion of the walls and let them choose the colour for the bottom (either their own choice or one of the ones you’ve narrowed down for them).
+Choose a neutral/off white/gray for the top portion of the walls and let them choose the color for the bottom (either their own choice or one of the ones you’ve narrowed down for them).
 This works for a few reasons…

-- When they inevitably get bored with this month’s favourite colour you won’t even need a ladder to change it up.
+- When they inevitably get bored with this month’s favourite color you won’t even need a ladder to change it up.
 All it will take is a gallon of paint, a bottle of wine, and an afternoon.

 1. BENJAMIN MOORE STONINGTON GRAY

 Stonington Gray is an awesome light gray with subtle undertones.
-It’s a great colour for a south-facing room or a well-lit NORTH-facing room, but you may want to go a touch lighter if you have a room with low light.
+It’s a great color for a south-facing room or a well-lit NORTH-facing room, but you may want to go a touch lighter if you have a room with low light.